 The addition of 9% sucrose to media for ovary-slice culture resulted in a higher germination percentage than the addition of 5% sucrose.
-If sucrose is freely available in the medium and only necessary as energy source, media with 5% sucrose would already support embryo growth optimally, because the concentration of carbohydrates in the medium diminished only by 19%-48%.
-Therefore, sucrose seems to have also a role as osmoticum.
+If sucrose is freely available in the medium and only necessary as energy source, media with 5% sucrose would already support embryo growth optimally, because the concentration of carbohydrates in the medium diminished only by 22%-50%.
+Therefore, sucrose seems to have another function, besides being a source of energy, eg. it has a role as osmoticum.

 The germination percentage for ovary-slice culture (9% sucrose) followed by ovule culture (3% sucrose) was either comparable to direct ovule culture (3% sucrose) or significantly higher (Van Creij et al., 1999).
 The high carbohydrate concentration in media for ovary-slice culture seems, at least partly, to be more important for processes in the ovary-slices themselves, or for interactions between the ovary-slices and the ovules, rather than for processes within the ovule.
+The high carbohydrate level in medium for ovary-slice culture might also be needed for sugar-regulated gene expression (Koch, 1996).
 The rapid uptake of carbohydrates in the first week(s) of ovary-slice culture followed by a period of a relatively constant carbohydrate concentration also indicates the absorption of most carbohydrates by the ovary-slice itself rather than being consumed by the ovules.

-The concentrations of carbohydrates in the medium for ovule culture changed little during the culture of isolated ovules, pre-cultured in ovary-slices.
+The concentrations of carbohydrates in the medium for ovule culture hardly changed during the culture of isolated ovules, pre-cultured in ovary-slices.
 At the start of ovary-slice culture (3 and 5 WAP), most ovules contained only small amounts of nuclear endosperm.
 Ultimately 2.3% and 23% of the ovules cultured from 3 and from 5 WAP, respectively, germinated (Van Creij et al., 1999).
 For continuing embryogenesis, it seems that the ovules must have absorbed carbohydrates from the ovule culture medium.
 An osmotic effect of the sucrose concentrations used in medium for ovule culture is not expected, in contrast to media for ovary-slice culture, because the germination percentage did not differ for the sucrose concentrations tested in direct ovule culture of tulip (Table 3).
+The germination percentage did also not differ for the sucrose concentrations tested in ovule culture of Pelargonium x hortorum Bailey (Scemama and Raquin, 1990) and Helianthus (Espinasse et al., 1991).
+Sucrose might be needed for sugar-regulated gene expression during ovule culture of tulip, because the sucrose concentration is not limiting in medium for ovule culture and sucrose does not seem to play a role as osmoticum.
 Maturation of embryos despite undetectable uptake of sugars was also found in somatic embryogenesis of Picea mariana Mill.
 (Tremblay and Tremblay, 1995).